hybridly/hybridly/docs/api/laravel/hybridly.md

 # Hybridly

-`Hybridly\Hybridly` is a singleton instance that contains shortcuts for common actions.
+`Hybridly\Hybridly` is a singleton instance that contains convenience methods for common actions.
 It can be accessed by dependency injection or by service location using the [`hybridly()` global function](./functions.md#hybridly).

+Note that most of the methods here have an equivalent [namespaced function](./functions.md#namespaced-functions).

 ## `view`